Minnesota and Portland play to scoreless draw

-PORTLAND, Ore. — The Portland Timbers and Minnesota United played to a scoreless draw Sunday, delaying Minnesota’s bid for a berth in the Major League Soccer playoffs.
+PORTLAND, Ore. — The Portland Timbers and Minnesota United played to a scoreless draw at a rain-soaked Providence Park Sunday, delaying Minnesota’s bid for a berth in the Major League Soccer playoffs.

 Minnesota (14-10-7, 49 points) could’ve clinched a playoff spot with a win against Portland and will clinch on their next win.

+“We would’ve taken this situation before the season started — our aim was to make the playoffs, and now we’re getting a bit greedy and we want a home field advantage,” Minnesota coach Adrian Heath said.
+“It’s in our hands now.”

-With the draw, The Timbers (13-13-5, 44 points) moved back into playoff position, but just barely.
-They are tied on points with FC Dallas, who play later Sunday, but sit ahead of them on tiebreakers.
+With the draw, The Timbers (13-13-5, 44 points) briefly moved back into playoff position, but they dropped back to eighth in the standings when FC Dallas played to a 1-all draw with NYCFC in a later game.

-Both sides exchanged plenty of chances early as the Timbers registered their most shots in a first half since this year since their opening match of the season.
+Both sides exchanged plenty of scoring chances as the game’s 50 total shots, 30 of them from Portland, was the most in an MLS match since 1998.

-The Timbers, who have lost four of their last six games, have not scored in their last 270 minutes, all at home.
+The Timbers, who have lost four of their last seven games, have not scored in their last 270 minutes, all at home.

+“It’s disappointment because we created a lot of opportunities, we had clear chances,” Timbers coach Giovanni Savarese said.
+“The luck is not with us at the moment.
+Basically every game is (hitting) two to three posts.
+I’ve got to give it to the guys — they are trying very hard and giving everything.”

 In the 10th minute, Minnesota’s Mason Toye fired a close-range header just barely over the crossbar.
 In the 17th minute, Portland’s Larrys Mabiala headed a corner kick from close-range that goalkeeper Vito Mannone parried away.